maduhu/Documentation/mule/README.md

 ## User Message/Flow Diagrams

-(This set of diagrams shows the positive or “happy” path of the user.
+The diagrams in this section show the positive or “happy” path of the user.
 Negative and boundary cases are described.
-A data flow diagram is also used for threat modeling (see below).)
+A data flow diagram is also used for threat modeling (see below).

-## Interfaces
+### Interfaces
 - **interop-dfsp-directory** - This project provides an API gateway to the IST Directory Naming Service and provides resources to - "get metadata about a directory", "get customer information by providing identifier, identifierType", "Register a DFSP" and "get identifierTypes supported by the central directory"
     - [Spec](https://github.com/LevelOneProject/interop-dfsp-directory/blob/master/README.md) | [Code](https://github.com/LevelOneProject/interop-dfsp-directory)
 - **interop-spsp-clientproxy** - This interop project fulfills the role of ilp-spsp-client proxy.
 This project provides an API gateway to the ilp-spsp-client Service.
 It supports methods to query, quoteSourceAmount, setup and payment request as specified.